lkloh/lkloh.github.io/_posts/2017-09-09-think-before-you-buy.markdown

 I had only two suitcases with me -- the same two suitcases I had brought with me seven years ago from Singapore during my initial move to college.
-All my furniture had been sold for almost nothing/ given away, and I had given two enormous trash bags of clothing that I rarely wore to Goodwill.
+Since I had booked temporary housing in Berkeley for six weeks to give me time to search for semi-permanent housing (a.k.a. a one-year lease) in San Francisco, I would have to move again in California.
-Somehow I managed to accumulate two enormous bags of clothes, despite clothes shopping about once a year on average.
+To minimize the amount of effort required to move,
-I had booked temporary housing in Berkeley for six weeks to give me time to search for semi-permanent housing (a.k.a. a one-year lease) in San Francisco, meaning I would have to move again in California.
+I sold my furniture in Pittsburgh for next to nothing, and gave Goodwill two enormous bags full of rarely worn clothes.

-It's kind of scary how much stuff I manage to accumulate every few months, even with me consciously thinking before buying anything.
+Looking back, its kind of scary how much stuff I manage to accumulate every few months, even with me consciously thinking before buying anything.
-I was so careful about only buying stuff I would use multiple times, that I slept on a pile of clothes for 10 days after moving to a new apartment in San Francisco while waiting for a mattress to arrive, so I didn't need to get a sleeping bag.
+I was so careful about only buying stuff I would use multiple times, that I slept on a pile of clothes for 10 days after moving to a new apartment while waiting for my mattress to arrive, so I could avoid getting a sleeping bag that would contribute to clutter.

-And most people are far worse at parting with stuff than I am.
+Maybe I'm taking my minimalist ways to the extreme.

-My mother still has all my Enid Blyton books, awaiting the day my sister or I decide to procreate.
+On the other side of the spectrum, my mother has kept our Enid Blyton storybooks for over twenty years, awaiting the day my sister or I decide to procreate.
-Maybe I'll sneak them to a used books store the next time I'm back.
+Perhaps I'll sneak them to a used books store the next time I visit.